romandanylyk/PageIndicatorView/README.md

 pageIndicatorView.setViewPager(viewPager);
 ```

 Keep in mind that all public methods are also exist as attributes, so you can even setup and customize page indicator without any java code.
+Keep in mind that using this approach will only work with static layouts.
+In case you have a recycler, setting properties to `PageIndicatorView` via public methods will benefit more.

 ```xml
     <com.rd.PageIndicatorView